viceroypenguin/SuperLinq/Source/SuperLinq/readme.md

 ### Rank

-Ranks each item in the sequence in descending ordering using a default comparer.
+Ranks each item in the sequence with ascending ordering according to the total number of items encountered.

 This method has 2 overloads.

 ### RankBy

-Ranks each item in the sequence in descending ordering by a specified key using a default comparer.
+Ranks each item in the sequence with ascending ordering according to the total number of items encountered.

 This method has 2 overloads.